 This scenario uses the Kubernetes plug-in workflow step package (

-wfplugins-k8s.jar), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a managed system.
+wfplugins-k8s.jar), which provides a plug-in workflow step to add the deployed Kubernetes cluster to vCommander’s inventory as a cloud account (managed system).
 The completion workflow in this scenario reference this plug-in step.

 Go to Embotics GitHub / Plug-in Workflow-Steps and clone or download the repository.
 Then in your local version of the repo, browse to the

 k8s directory, which contains the Kubernetes plug-in workflow step package.